apache/echarts-doc/en/option/component/y-axis.md

 + `'left'`
 + `'right'`

 The first y axis in grid defaults to be the left (`'left'`)  of the grid, and the second y axis is on the other side against the first y axis.
+Notice: Changes of `position` cannot be applied unless setting `yAxis.axisLine.onZero` to `false`.

 ## offset(number) = 0

 <ExampleUIControlNumber step="0.5" />

 Offset of y axis relative to default position.
 Useful when multiple y axis has same [position](~yAxis.position) value.
+Notice: Changes of `offset` cannot be applied unless setting `yAxis.axisLine.onZero` to `false`.

 {{ use: axis-common(
     prefix = '#',